Configuring Ping Identity Single Sign-On Integration with SAML

 1. Select the Configuration tab, then edit (the pencil icon).

-2. Choose the Sign Assertion and Response option.
+2. Choose the Sign Assertion & Response option.

 2. From the Connection Details, do the following:

-1. Copy the Issuer ID information, switch to the Acunetix tab, and paste the ID information into Idp Identifier.
+1. Copy the Issuer ID information, switch to the Acunetix tab, and paste the ID information into the Idp Identifier field.

-2. Copy the Single Signon Service, switch to the Acunetix tab, and paste it into SAML 2.0 Endpoint.
+2. Copy the Single Signon Service URL, switch to the Acunetix tab, and paste it into SAML 2.0 Endpoint field.

-3. Select Download Signing Certificate to download the certificate (X509 PEM (.crt).)
+3. Click Download Signing Certificate to download the certificate (X509 PEM (.crt).)

 4. Go to your download location and open the certificate with a text editor.

-5. Copy the X.509Certificate information, switch to the Acunetix tab, and paste it into X.509 Certificate.
+5. Copy the X.509Certificate information, switch to the Acunetix tab, and paste it into the X.509 Certificate field.

-1. If you select Require SAML assertions to be encrypted, do one of the following:
+1. In Acunetix, if you select Require encrypted assertions, do one of the following:

 1. Select Generate a new certificate for me; OR